 - Wristband Voice Recorder with adjustable strap – Plain and simple!
 Records at the push of a button.
 Available in 4, 8, or 16 GB in lots of bright colors kids love.

-- Mp3 Dictaphone with Playback – Kids can record and listen to their voice on this inexpensive handheld device.
+- Sony Digital Voice Recorder with Playback – Kids can record and listen to their voice on this inexpensive handheld device.

 - Mini Voice Recorder in thumb-drive style – This compact device plugs into a PC or Mac to listen to or save recordings, or to charge the battery.